 While in this mode, the IBM Remote Support personnel can perform online diagnosis as though he were at the customer's site.
-Logout data stored on the system diskette drive can be saved in RETAIN during the data link operation for later offline analysis.
+Logout data stored on the system diskette drive can be saved in RETAIN during the Data Link (DL) operation for later offline analysis.
 Microcode patches may also be applied remotely.

-The remote connection is via a customer-supplied data access arrangement (DAA).
+The remote connection is via a customer-supplied Data Access Arrangement (DAA).
 For connection information, refer to the IBM 4300 Processors Installation Manual-Physical Planning, Order No. GA24-3667.
-Remote console operation from any IBM RETAIN terminal is through the link facility of RETAIN.
+Remote console operation from any IBM RETAIN terminal is through the Data Link facility of RETAIN.

-The system console is used to monitor RSF data transmission.
+The 3278-2A is used to monitor RSF data transmission.
 The DISC key can be used to terminate data transmission at any time.